Marisken Surgery: Treatment, Procedure & Experiences

 |

-Laser removal (e.g. CO₂ laser) |
+Laser removal (e.g., CO₂ laser) |

-Vaporizing or excising the tissue using a laser. |
+Vaporizing or cutting out the tissue using a laser. |

 Very low bleeding, fine cuts. |